otakup0pe/ansible-dupwrap/README.md

 ## Mac USB Mode

 This will create/maintain a encrypted volume on external volumes.
 This does result in a double encryption but I don't really mind.
 This mode does _not_ yet support scheduled backups.
+Has not really been tested in quite some time.

 ## Variables